canonical/maas-ui/README.md

 This repository contains the sourcecode for the [MAAS](https://maas.io) web app, maas-ui.

-It is comprised of the following [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/):

-- _ui_: the react maas client (all new work should be in this workspace).
-- _legacy_: the angularjs maas client.
-- _root_: a single-spa app, providing top-level routing between both _ui_ and _legacy_.
-- _shared_: code shared between both legacy and ui.
-- _proxy_: a proxying express project, used for serving both legacy and ui projects in development.

 ## Contributing

 Community contributions are most welcome, and there are a number of ways to participate: